lifeparticle/binarytree/ui/CONTRIBUTING.md

     git checkout issue-2
     ```

+6. Update the [CHANGELOG](./CHANGELOG.md) file  with the changes you have made.

-6. Push your changes to your fork with git push
+7. Push your changes to your fork with git push
     ```shell
     git add .
     git commit -m"Write a meaningfull commit message" git push
     ```
-7. Create a pull request
+8. Create a pull request

-    7.1 Use the url from the terminal
+    8.1 Use the url from the terminal

     ```shell
     remote: Create a pull request for 'issue-2' on GitHub by visiting:
     remote:      https://github.com/........................
     ```

-    7.2 If you're having problem finding the url
+    8.2 If you're having problem finding the url

         a) https://github.com/lifeparticle/binarytree/pulls